TeetSimson/Face_Recognition_Clarifai/README.md

 Deployed everything, React front-end, NodeJS back-end and PostgreSQL to Heroku for free.

-This project was part of the zero to mastery course!
+This project was part of the Zero to mastery course!